Building42/HTTPParserC/README.md

 The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code.

-Xcode 11 or later has integrated support for the Swift Package Manager.
 You can add Telegraph to your project by choosing the File - Swift Packages - Add Package Dependency option.
 Use the repository url as specified below and select the version you want to use.

 Or you can manually add a `Package.swift` file to your project with: